2885karthik/air_quality_monitor/README.md

 # 🌫️ Real-Time Air Quality Monitoring using ESP32 and AWS DynamoDB

 This project monitors air quality using the MQ135 gas sensor connected to an ESP32 board.
-It sends live data to AWS DynamoDB via AWS IoT Core using HTTP protocol.
-The system helps track air pollution levels and can be extended for smart city, industrial, or health-based monitoring solutions.
+It sends live data to AWS DynamoDB via AWS IoT Core using the MQTT protocol.
+The system helps track air quality levels and can be extended for smart city, industrial, or health-based monitoring solutions.The MQ135 sensor not only measures air quality but also has high sensitivity to ammonia gas, sulfides, benzene vapors, smoke, and other toxic gases.
+It is a low-cost sensor suitable for various applications requiring gas detection.

 ---